 Pathways of Arizona provides classes, licensure and ongoing support for HCTC (therapeutic) foster parents.
-Our families receive top-notch preparation for this invaluable service as well as receiving ongoing, round-the-clock support, which is paramount to the success of those children and their foster families.
+Our families receive top-notch preparation for this invaluable service, as well as ongoing, round-the-clock support, which is paramount to the success of those children and their foster families.

 We proudly provide a comprehensive line of services designed to meet the unique needs of children, youth and families.
 Our behavioral health services support children, teens and families struggling with regulating emotions, substance abuse challenges, behavioral concerns, autism, attention deficit and more.
 Our trauma informed approach is sensitive to the needs of families who have experienced neglect, abuse or are involved in the child justice system.